DIRACGrid/DIRACOS/README.md

 The building procedure of a new diracos is completely automated.
 It requires that you have a few basic packages installed on your system, a few mock config files and a json file containing the list of packages you want.
 The grammar for this json file is described bellow.

+It must be run from an SLC6 machine (or container).

 ## Initial setup

-Tested from an SLC6 machine.

 ```
    # Install the few tools needed